funktionio/funktion/ReadMe.md

 ## Using the CLI

 First you need to [download the funktion](https://github.com/fabric8io/funktion-operator/releases) binary and add it to your `PATH` environment variable

+The following assumes you have a kubernetes cluster. e.g. by [installing and starting minikube](https://github.com/kubernetes/minikube#installation) and then [installing kubectl](http://kubernetes.io/docs/user-guide/prereqs/) and putting it on your `PATH` environment variable.

 You can get help on the available commands via: